 Instead, you should try sending the inspectors to the factory when the production is on-going.

-It helps in detection and correcting mistakes early, which is beneficial to you and the company.
-You can state how important the inspection it is to the factory when discussing with them your intentions of using product inspection agency.
+It helps in detecting and correcting mistakes early, which is beneficial to you and the company.
+You can state how important the inspection is to the factory when discussing with them your intentions of using a product inspection agency.

 Benefits of During-Production Inspection include:

 - It ensures that production happens in the right factory; has all the resources needed